LeDeathAmongst/StarBot/starbot/cogs/levelup/generator/README.md

 # LevelUp API Service

-This repository contains the code for the `LevelUp API`, a companion API for a leveling cog for the `Red-DiscordBot`.
+This repository contains the code for the `LevelUp API`, a companion API for a leveling cog for the `StarBot`.
 This guide will help you clone the repository and set up your own self-hosted API.

 ## Prerequisites